Thriller (album): Awards

-Thriller topped The Village Voices Pazz & Jop poll of 1983.
+Jackson holding his record-breaking eight Grammy Awards at the 1984 ceremony.

 Jackson was nominated for a record 12 Grammy Awards at the 26th Grammy Awards.
 The album won a record-breaking eight Grammy Awards, including Album of the Year.
 Jackson won seven of the Grammy Awards for the album, while the eighth Grammy Award went to Bruce Swedien.
 Richard Harrington of The Washington Post described the ceremony as 'The Michael Jackson Show', writing "it was exactly the kind of one-man show that everyone had anticipated".
 In winning the Album of the Year award, Jackson became the third-youngest to win the award after Barbra Streisand at 22 and Stevie Wonder at 23.

+Jackson also dominated the American Music Awards, winning a record-breaking eight awards, including both Favorite Pop/Rock Album and Favorite Soul/R&B Album, as well as the special Merit award.
+Jackson won three awards for the music video for "Thriller" at the inaugural MTV Video Music Awards: Best Overall Performance in a Video, Best Choreography in a Video and Viewer's Choice.
+At the 1984 Brit Awards, Jackson was awarded International Artist and Thriller won British Album of the Year.

-That same year, Jackson won eight American Music Awards, including the American Music Award of Merit, and three MTV Video Music Awards.
-Thriller was recognized as the best-selling album of all time on February 7, 1984, when it was inducted into the Guinness Book of World Records.
+Thriller topped The Village Voices Pazz & Jop poll of 1983.
+It was recognized as the best-selling album of all time on February 7, 1984, when it was inducted into the Guinness Book of World Records.
+In 1992, Thriller was awarded the Special Billboard Award to commemorate its 10th anniversary.
+At the 2002 Billboard Music Awards, as a sign of the album's longevity, it was awarded a second Special Billboard Award as a recognition for spending more weeks at number one on the Billboard 200 than any other album in history.

+In 2008, 25 years after its release, Thriller was inducted into the Grammy Hall of Fame and, a few weeks later, was among 25 recordings preserved by the Library of Congress to the National Recording Registry as "culturally significant".